This post may contain affiliate links.

 I have been having fun making homemade flavored vinegars.
 My blueberry vinegar was a big hit, so I decided to try making raspberry vinegar.
-You have to wait several weeks for it to be done, but it is very easy to make.
+It takes several weeks to make it, but it is very easy to make, and well worth the wait!

 - 1 c. fresh or frozen raspberries